NayanDZ/Web/README.md

 Good security requires having a secure configuration defined and deployed for the application, frameworks, application server, web server, database server, platform, etc. Secure settings should be defined, implemented, and maintained, as defaults are often insecure.
   </td>
   <td>
+   <b>A06:2021-Vulnerable and Outdated Components:</b> was previously titled Using Components with Known Vulnerabilities and is #2 in the Top 10 community survey, but also had enough data to make the Top 10 via data analysis.
+This category moves up from #9 in 2017 and is a known issue that we struggle to test and assess risk.
+It is the only category not to have any Common Vulnerability and Exposures (CVEs) mapped to the included CWEs, so a default exploit and impact weights of 5.0 are factored into their scores.
   </td>
   </tr>